🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

+The graph shows demographical data corresponding to the quantity of immigrants to the United States between the years 1990 and 2008.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

-The graph below shows the daily consumption of three spreads per person from 1981 to 2007 in a country.
+The graph below shows the four leading types of farming produce in Mitchford city between 1970-2000.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-You should write at least 150 words.

-The line graph below shows how much money was spent on cars in four different countries in Asia.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant

-Task 1: The chart below shows the price in Euros of 800 grams of four types of bread in one European country from 2001 to 2005.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below shows the total births and the deaths in a European country from 1950 to 2050.
+Summarise the information by selecting and reporting the main features and give comparisons where relevant

 See All